mtorpey/wooden-ships/2-basic.md

 7. There are four types of hits: H (Hull), G (Gun), C (Crew), and R (Rigging).
-At the end of the Combat Phase, the number and type of hits are marked off in the appropriate sections of the target ship\'s \"log\".
+At the end of the Combat Phase, the number and type of hits are marked off in the appropriate sections of the target ship\'s "log".
 Players may wish to keep track of these hits on a side sheet of paper until the end of the phase.
 8. Grappled and/or fouled ships may not fire at each other\'s rigging.